Reverse Phase Protein Arrays

 Reverse phase protein array is a high-throughput technology that performs protein assays on thousands of samples simultaneously, including tissue and cell lysates, serum, plasma or other body fluids.
 This protein array platform measures levels of protein expression, as well as protein modifications such as phosphorylation.
 Protein lysates are arrayed as microspots on nitrocellulized coated glass slides and probed with highly specific antibodies that have been validated for RPPA.
 Each microspot contains the whole proteome repertoire of the tissue or cell.
 This enables the determination of a set of parameters in large collections of tissue or cell samples.

-We currently have an inventory of 230+ validated antibodies that cover multiple total proteins and phosphoproteins in the following protein pathways or functional protein groups: epithelial-mesenchymal transition (EMT), stem cells, apoptosis, DNA damage, autophagy, proliferation and cell cycle, growth factor receptors, cytokines/STATs and nuclear receptors/transcriptional and chromatin regulatory proteins.
+We currently have an inventory of 260+ validated antibodies that cover multiple total proteins and phosphoproteins in the following protein pathways or functional protein groups: epithelial-mesenchymal transition (EMT), stem cells, apoptosis, DNA damage, autophagy, proliferation and cell cycle, growth factor receptors, cytokines/STATs and nuclear receptors/transcriptional and chromatin regulatory proteins.
+We have also developed an epigenetic RPPA platform for histone marks and chromatin modifying proteins.
 We continuously work together with BCM investigators to build RPPA assays for new protein pathways of interest and to validate the required antibodies.
 We are also working to be able to do analysis with various types of samples including cell/tissue lysates, macro-dissected tumor samples, laser capture micro-dissected (LCM) samples, small numbers of isolated stem cells or other rare cell types, and body fluids such as serum and urine.
 A novel application we have developed is to analyze isolated protein complexes.
-We are also developing an epigenetic RPPA platform to measure histone modifications.
 We have developed in-house normalization and statistical analyses algorithms.

 Learn more about RPPA technology and services.